Link Search Menu Expand Document

 Mortar Menu supports common coponents for a menu item such as: Label, Icon, Badge and Featured Image.

-Besides the components of a Childless Menu Item, a Parent Menu Item supports Submenu:
+Besides the components of a Childless Item, a Parent Item supports Submenu:

 editing a parent menu item

 You can nest any elements inside the Submenu.
-Make sure to enable Mega and add a Container first:
+Make sure to enable Mega and add a Block or Container first:

 editing a submenu

-Or even use the Query Loop to query custom menu items:
+Or even use the Query Loop to display custom menu items:

 submenu query loop